Choosing a Star Tracker for Astrophotography

 A star tracker is a portable tracking camera mount designed for astrophotography.
 The device ‘tracks’ the motion of the stars to allow you to take long exposure images of space without star-trailing.

-Star trackers are now more accessible to amateur photographers than ever, with many options to choose from.
-Deciding which one to spend your hard-earned money on can be a daunting task.
+Star trackers are now more accessible to amateur photographers than ever, and there are many options to choose from.
+Deciding which one to spend your hard-earned money on can be daunting.

 If you’re looking for a reliable star tracker that is portable, can handle a small telescope, and includes GoTo functionality (that points to objects for you), I highly recommend the Sky-Watcher Star Adventurer GTi.